The Killing of Sister George (film): Plot

-Middle-aged actress June Buckridge (Beryl Reid) plays "Sister George", a lovable motor scooter-riding district nurse and local sage, in a fictional long-running BBC television soap opera, Applehurst.
+Middle-aged actress June Buckridge plays "Sister George", a lovable motor scooter-riding district nurse and local sage, in a fictional long-running BBC television soap opera, Applehurst.
 She has been with the show for four years and is so identified with her character that she is nicknamed "George".

 Off-screen, June is outspoken, ribald, cigar-smoking and frequently inebriated, unlike her kindly on-screen persona.
-Although June has been popular with viewers in the past, several Applehurst characters have recently been killed off causing June to worry that Sister George may be next.
-Her worry affects her already volatile relationship with her live-in lover, a younger, beautiful woman named Alice (Susannah York), whom June calls "Childie".
+Although June has been popular with viewers in the past, several Applehurst characters have recently been killed off, causing June to worry that Sister George may be next.
+Her worry affects her already volatile relationship with her live-in lover, a younger woman named Alice, whom June calls "Childie".

 Childlike Alice plays with dolls, writes poetry, and has a minor fashion industry job, but relies on June for most of her financial and emotional support.
 Domineering June is alternately affectionate toward Alice and abusive to her, and reacts jealously when Alice spends time with other women or men.
 Alice rebels by talking back to June and refusing to play along with a "contrition" game in which June makes her kneel and eat a cigar butt.

 After an Applehurst colleague jokes about Sister George possibly dying on the show, June walks out on a script reading, gets drunk, and forces herself into a taxi alongside two young Catholic nuns, whom she sexually assaults, resulting in the taxi having an accident in a busy intersection.
-The nuns' Mother Superior and the Archbishop complain to the BBC, causing powerful network producer Mrs Croft (Coral Browne) to visit June at home and lecture her about her behaviour and her attitude at work.
+The nuns' Mother Superior and the Archbishop complain to the BBC, causing powerful network producer Mrs Croft to visit June at home and lecture her about her behaviour and her attitude at work.
 When June balks at apologising for the incident, Mrs Croft makes clear that her future at the network depends on her apologising and changing her ways.
 Mrs Croft further infuriates June by taking an interest in Alice, complimenting her cooking and encouraging her poetic aspirations.
 At the next script reading, June finds that Sister George has been temporarily written out of the show with an illness, seemingly as punishment for June, and raising the possibility that her character will not recover.